greatoyster/DailySchedule/README.md

 2. `Rc`

    It means reference counting, mainly to handle issues about shared ownership.
-There exist another similar design `Weak`, which does not have ownership but only borrow.
+There exist another similar design `Weak`(usually to solve recursive reference, which does increase reference counting), which does not have ownership but only borrow.
 Note that in condition of multi thread, you should consider `Arc` to guarantee the atomicity of operation.

 3. `RefCell`

    For an object instead of simple variable, we can use `Cell<T>` and `RefCell<T>` to realized the mutability of inner member.
 Note that the wrapped type in `Cell` must implement `Copy` trait, it has two method `set()` and `get()`.
 As to `RefCell`, it is more general, which also have two equivalent methods `borrow_mut()` and `borrow()` .

 The rest of today, I planed to learn more about OS and finish part of rCore lab.

+I read the graduation design of Runji Wang and learnt the starting point of `rCore`, it is so excited.